carterbrimeyer/C-Chess/README.md

 # C-Chess

-Simple chess game written in C++ for COM S 327 2021 by Carter Brimeyer
+Simple chess game written in C++ for Iowa State University COM S 327 in 2021 by Carter Brimeyer

 === HOW TO USE ===